-As of September 30, 2019, we were in default under certain convertible promissory notes issued to certain noteholders on December 27, 2017, July 13, 2018 and August 29, 2019 for failure to pay an aggregate of 305,749 of principal and accrued interest as of September 30, 2019, subsequent to their maturity dates.
+As of March 31, 2020, we were in default under certain convertible promissory note issued to certain noteholder on August 10, 2017 for failure to pay an aggregate of \$8,500 of principal and accrued interest as of March 31, 2020, subsequent to their maturity dates.
+In April 2020, note holder of certain convertible promissory notes issued on August 29, 2018, October 2, 2018, November 30, 2018, and December 24, 2018, agreed to waive the 24% default interest on such convertible notes.
 We are currently in discussions with such noteholders to extend such maturity dates.
 See Note 5 - Convertible Notes to our unaudited condensed consolidated financial statements in Part I of this Quarterly Report for additional information.